ReplayDev/UTLib/README.md

 This project is licensed under the [GNU General Public License v3](COPYING) or any later version.

-[TL;DR](https://www.tldrlegal.com/l/gpl-3.0): You may copy, distribute and modify the software as long as you track changes/dates in source files.
-Any modifications to of software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.
+[tl;dr](https://www.tldrlegal.com/l/gpl-3.0): You may copy, distribute and modify this library as long as you track changes/dates in source files.
+Any modifications to GPL-licensed code must also be made available under the GPL along with build & install instructions.